gje4/BC-GrapQL/README.md

 ## Why?

-Boilerplate commerce store that can be used with BigCommerce GraphQl API, to quickly make a shopping experance.
+Boilerplate commerce store that can be used with BigCommerce GraphQl API, to quickly make a shopping experience.

 ## What does this application do?

 The application is fetching products from a demo store and has complete checkout flow using BigCommerce checkout SDK.

 ## Contributing

 George FitzGibbons, Patrick Williams, Ashley McKemie

 ### Running the project

 To get started you will need to have a BigCommerce Store.

 You will need to have +v10 node.

+You will need to generate API keys for the checkout SDK, these keys need to have full permissions

-Once you have a store generate an GraphQl API key with full permissions https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview
+You will need to generate an GraphQl API key as well to fetch products https://developer.bigcommerce.com/api-docs/storefront/graphql/graphql-storefront-api-overview

 ```